karmanyaahm/awesome-plasma5-dynamic-wallpapers/contributing.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to abide by its terms.

----

 ## Adding a Wallpaper

 ### Wallpaper requirements

 Requirements for wallpaper repositories added to this list:
-- The '.heic' file should be easily downloadable.
+- The '.heic' (version 3) or '.avif' (version 4) file should be easily downloadable.
 - The image size of the wallpaper should be clearly presented (preferably in the readme).
 - The wallpaper repo should link back to <https://github.com/zzag/plasma5-wallpapers-dynamic> (so that if someone independently finds the wallpaper, they can easily get the software required).
 - The original designer (if not the same as the repo maintainer) should be credited (given there is no way of enforcing this except for trust).